singhprincejeet/sentiment_analysis/README.md

  **Run 8** - Same as above but removed many punctuation delimiters, i.e. kept emoticons and punctuation such as !! ??.
  **Run 9** - Same as above, but did not use stemmer.
 Idea: maybe stemmer gets rid of elongated words that may be useful for classification.
  **Run 10** - Same as above did not use stemmer or tf-idf (also no word count).
 Idea:  Maybe too much weight is being put on unique words, but these words are not relevant for the sentiment of the document.
+ **Run 11** - Added separate emoticon count features, otherwise same as run 9.
+Idea: rather than just keeping emoticons as part of tokens, i.e. as in the bag of words model, pre-classify the emoticons as either positive or negative emoticons, similar to how we counted positive and negative words.

 - We noticed this did not improve results, in fact made it worse because the many positive words were often used in a negative context and vice-versa.